 Daniel W. Symonds, Owner & Funeral Director

-Daniel is a second generation licensed Funeral Director and U.S. Army Reservist, following in his father’s footsteps of military and funeral service.
-Daniel was literally born and raised in the funeral industry, learning to serve families with integrity first-hand from his late father, Irving Symonds Jr., who owned several funeral homes in Chicago, Highwood, and Grayslake, Illinois.
+Daniel is a second generation licensed Funeral Director and U.S. Army Reserve Soldier, following in his father’s footsteps of military and funeral service.
+Daniel was literally born and raised into the funeral industry, learning to serve families with integrity first-hand from his late father, Irving Symonds Jr., who owned several funeral homes in Chicago, Highwood, and Grayslake, Illinois.
 Daniel tries to live up to the high standards his father set for him and his siblings along time ago, and plans on instilling those same high standards in his children.

-In addition to working in funeral service, Daniel has served a total of five tours in Iraq and Afghanistan after joining the U.S. Army six months after 9/11.
+In addition to working in funeral service, Daniel has served a total of four tours in Iraq and Afghanistan after joining the United States Army six months after 9/11.
 He has also served his country through annual training, visiting many countries throughout the world including, Panama, Germany, Korea, and Malaysia.
-He is currently a Sergeant First Class in the United states Army Reserve.
+He is currently a Sergeant First Class in the United States Army Reserve.
 Daniel is proud to have come from a long line of military service, dating back to the Civil War, starting with his Great-Great Grandfather, Private Daniel Rufus Symonds, who he is named after.
 His family has had a member serve in every major war since his Great-Great Grandfather.
 Daniel earned his Associate’s Degree in mortuary science at Chicago Citywide Mortuary School and has earned his Bachelor of Arts Degree in Television Production from Chicago’s Columbia College of the Arts.
-Daniel has been a licensed funeral director in the state of Illinois for more than 20 years, and he also holds licenses in the states of Indiana and Michigan.
+Daniel has been a licensed funeral director in the state of Illinois for over 20 years, and he also holds licenses in the states of Indiana and Michigan.

 Daniel became the owner of Symonds-Madison Funeral Home in December 2013, and has continued to built upon it’s legacy of service to the Elgin Community since 1921.
 The greatest moment of Daniel’s life (besides meeting Joy, his wife!) is the day he moved to Elgin to join the Symonds-Madison Funeral Home family.
 Dan serves on the executive boards for American Legion Post 57 in Elgin, He is also a member of the Ilinois Funeral Directors Association (IFDA), Veterans of Foreign Wars (VFW) Post 1307, the Elgin Area Historical Society, Loyal Order of Moose Lodge 799, a member of Kiwanis Club of Elgin, the Elgin Lion’s Club, and member of the Sons of the Union Veterans of the Civil War camp #3.
 Daniel attends St. John’s Lutheran Church and Abiding Peace Lutheran Church in Elgin.
 Dan and Joy have two daughters, Emily Elizabeth born on December 16, 2015, and Vivienne Mae born October 16, 2017.